YanWittmann/launch-anything/readme.md

 - Open music files inside a specified directory
 - Copy text to the clipboard
 - Open URLs in your browser
+- Open QR codes that are visible on-screen

 ## Setup